avo323/LB2CD-Text-And-Speech-Patch/README.md

 # Laura Bow 2 CD Text and Speech Patch for DOSBox

-Warning this mod replaces the 100.scr amd 100.hep patch files in your lb2 game directory.
-IF you intend to remove this patch be sure to backup the original files!
+This mod replaces the 100.scr amd 100.hep patch files in your lb2 game directory.
+It includes their changes, but back them up first if this is your only copy of the game.

 ## Installation: